ok-steve/ok-steve.github.io/src/writing/debugging-drupal-in-vs-code.md

 2. In the debugging panel add "launch" configuration for Firefox and/or Chrome debuggers.
 3. Edit the configuration by adding `"webRoot": "\${workspaceFolder}/web"`.

-I create a gist to display the complete configuration file:
+I created a gist to display the complete configuration file:

 <script src="https://gist.github.com/sccherry/3338e8855387e489b1bf97553348bde6.js"></script>